Outdoor education: Spain

 The first major and highly publicized outdoor learning project was Ruta Quetzal.
 Launched with assistance of king Juan Carlos in 1979, it was heavily focused on exploring cross-Atlantic Hispanidad cultural links and for decades was managed by the adventurer and media celebrity, Miguel de la Quadra-Salcedo.
 The project is ongoing.
 There are numerous similar though less ambitious schemes currently operational, e.g. Rumbo al Sur, annual tours in Africa managed by a TV reality-show star Telmo Aldaz de la Quadra-Salcedo.

-Tanzania

-In Tanzania, outdoor education is often integrated into environmental education programs that emphasize practical engagement with local ecological and community issues.
-Students have the opportunity to participate in tree planting, wildlife conservation projects, and school gardening.
-All of these activities help to instill a sense of environmental stewardship and community involvement in students.
-Outdoor learning is closely tied to traditional ecological knowledge and is used to teach sustainability concepts relevant to daily life, including water conservation, agriculture, and waste management.
-These experiences are supported by both formal curriculum goals and non-governmental initiatives that promote hands-on, locally grounded education.